openssl-storeutl, storeutl - STORE utility

 Only select the certificates, keys or CRLs from the given URI.
 However, if this URI would return a set of names (URIs), those are always returned.

 - -subject arg

 Search for an object having the subject name arg.
-The arg must be formatted as /type0=value0/type1=value1/type2=..., characters may be escaped by \ (backslash), and whitespace is retained.
+The arg must be formatted as /type0=value0/type1=value1/type2=....
+Keyword characters may be escaped by \ (backslash), and whitespace is retained.
 Empty values are permitted but are ignored for the search.
 That is, a search with an empty value will have the same effect as not specifying the type at all.

 - -issuer arg

 - -serial arg

 Search for an object having the given issuer name and serial number.
 These two options must be used together.
 The issuer arg must be formatted as /type0=value0/type1=value1/type2=..., characters may be escaped by \ (backslash), no spaces are skipped.
 The serial arg may be specified as a decimal value or a hex value if preceded by 0x.